October 2nd is one of the most important anniversaries in my life.

 When I notice myself slipping into old patterns, I can be compassionate toward myself for having those triggers.
 I can acknowledge my spiritual assignments and show up for them fully in order to heal them, and can I feel safe to let go of the story that I tell myself so that the Universe can write a new one for me.

-For an even deeper dive into healing old traumas, keep an eye out for my next book, Judgment Detox.
-It comes out on January 2nd, 2018, and it includes truly life-changing practices that will help you heal even the most painful wounds.
+For an even deeper dive into healing old traumas, check out my next book, Judgment Detox.
+It includes truly life-changing practices that will help you heal even the most painful wounds.
 I’ll let you know as soon as it’s available for preorder.

 I’ve shared my truth in this blog, and now I want to hear from you.
 Are you on a path of recovery from any kind of addiction, whether it’s alcohol, substances, unhealthy relationships or anything else?
 What tools have helped you the most?